rbergman/tendril-connect-demos/README.md

 # About

-This is sample [Node.js](http://nodejs.org) application for demoing interactions with the [Tendril Connect HTTP APIs](https://dev.tendrilinc.com/docs), while exploring development of a Node.js client SDK for the same APIs.
-It is a work in progress!
+This is a sample [Node.js](http://nodejs.org) application for demoing interactions with the [Tendril Connect HTTP APIs](https://dev.tendrilinc.com/docs).
+It is a work in progress, so many areas are incomplete or less functional than might otherwise be desired.

 # Installation